Wide stochastic networks: Gaussian limit and PAC-Bayesian training: Experimental results

-Finally, we report the results of a similar experiment run on the MNIST dataset (with the original $10$ labels).
-The network is essentially the same one used for the Binary MNIST dataset, with $1200$ hidden nodes and ReLU activation function.
-The main difference is that now we have $10$ output nodes.\\ We considered four different training methods. ``S Standard'' (``S std''), ``S Lambda'' (``S lbd''), and ``S Quadratic'' (``S quad'') correspond to the training objectives \eqref{eq:objstd}, \eqref{eq:objlbd}, and \eqref{eq:objquad}, but with a different $L_S(\Q)$.
-As we were not dealing anymore with binary classification, we used a bounded version of the cross-entropy loss, as in \cite{perezortiz2020tighter}.
-To achieve this, we fixed $p_0=10^{-5}$ and constrained the probabilities in the definition of the cross-entropy to be greater or equal than $p_0$, see \cite{perezortiz2020tighter} for more details.
-In this way, the loss is bounded by $\log(1/p_0)$, and by rescaling it of the same factor we can get a loss bounded in $[0,1]$. $L_S(\Q)$ is the expected value under $\Q$ of this bounded cross-entropy, averaged on the training set.
-As we previously did for the experiment on the binary MNIST, during the training we estimated $L_S(\Q)$ by sampling once per iteration all the hyper-parameters of the network. \\ The method ``G Standard'' (``G std'') uses the Gaussian approximation.
-We trained the network with the optimization objective \eqref{eq:objbound} where $L_S(\Q)$ is the expected empirical 0-1 loss.
-As previously discussed, for multiclass classification we do not have a simple expression for the 0-1 loss, but we can use the method described in Section \ref{sec:multiclass}.
-Per each iteration, the loss has been evaluated by an MC estimate of $10^4$ independent drawings.
+Finally, we report the results of a similar experiment on the full MNIST dataset (with the original $10$ labels).
+The network is essentially the same one used for binary MNIST, with $1200$ hidden nodes and ReLU activation function.
+The main difference is that now we have $10$ output nodes.
+For the ``standard'' methods, we trained on the same objectives \eqref{eq:objs} as before, although this time we used a bounded version of the cross-entropy loss, as in \cite{perezortiz2021tighter}. $\bar L_S(\Q)$ is the expected value under $\Q$ of this bounded cross-entropy, averaged on the training set.
+The ``Gaussian'' method used the objective \eqref{eq:objbound}, where $L_S(\Q)$ is again the expected empirical 01-loss.
+Actually, as we were dealing with more than two classes, we could not exactly compute the expected 01-loss, since we do not have a simple closed-form expression for it, and we proceeded as described in Appendix \ref{app:multiclass}.

-On the MNIST dataset, all the training procedures consisted of $10000$ epochs with learning rate $\eta=10^{-5}$.
-Again the training dataset has size $m=60000$ and the PAC parameter $\delta$ is equal to $0.025$.